Harris STUNS Crowd With Trump Truth Bomb

 Rather than focusing on vindication, however, Harris urged summit attendees to exercise their “great power” to lead the nation with courage instead of fear.
 She emphasized that people around the world are watching and counting on them to be “kind, fierce, and united” in response to current challenges.

-As the Trump administration continues implementing its agenda, Harris’s warnings about the potential consequences of a second Trump term have become a focal point for Democrats seeking to rally opposition to the current administration’s policies while building toward future electoral contests.
+As the Trump administration continues implementing its agenda, Harris’ warnings about the potential consequences of a second Trump term have become a focal point for Democrats seeking to rally opposition to the current administration’s policies while building toward future electoral contests.

 Recent Articles